pengfei99/KtConvertor/README.md

 The objective of this project is to convert a kerberos ticket from format `.kirbi` to MIT Kerberos cache file.

+There exist tools such as [impacket](https://github.com/fortra/impacket) which can do the same thing.
+Why I do this?
+Because `impacket` is considered as a virus by `Windows defender`.

 We use the `ccache.py` of the project [minikerberos](https://github.com/skelsec/minikerberos/blob/main/minikerberos/common/ccache.py)

 ## 🚀 Key Features